-Its likely that you will only need one Licence per household if you have a joint tenancy agreement for the whole house, which is the most common type of shared house arrangement.
-You may, however, need your own Licence if their accommodation is self-contained.
+It's likely that you will only need one Licence per household if you have a joint tenancy agreement for the whole house, which is the most common type of shared house arrangement.
+You may, however, need your own Licence if the accommodation is self-contained.
 You will also need your own Licence if you have a separate tenancy agreement for your own room.

 Check the TV licensing website for the exact conditions.